BenGreenberg31/Final_Project/milestone-1/April_18_Report.md

     return json_data

 ```
-## Network Generation
+## Network Generation: Becca
 Disscussed ideas for network generation.
 Created plans for some intial networks to create.

-## Visualization
+## Visualization: Katie
 Plan to use gephi to visualize.
 Will enable filtering by attributes - particularly highlight by crew member, by director, by project to examine director's influence across different crew members and the connections crew members have had.

-## Analysis
+## Analysis: Ben
 Planning to use mostly python and some networkx functionality to conduct analysis.
 Unsure of exactly what it will look like as of right now.
-Discussed a lot about rough approach to answer questions.
+Discussed a lot about rough approach to answer questions like some sort of metric for quantifying director influence - look at number of projects before working with a certain director and then number of projects after working with a certain director (What directors created the most other opportunities for their crew memebers).
+We also discussed weighting roles by importance (Supervisor roles weighted higher) and scoring strength of relationship (number of times worked together).
+If we have roles weighted by importance then we can map trajectories of careers to answer the question of how careers of crew members fluctuate.
+We also thought about Looking at pairs or groups of crew members that worked together maybe employing some sort of community detection algorithm.